-If the reason behind the turn-over is mostly due to a change in the acccretion disc, we need to revise the interpretation of two more observational facts: the presence of the mHz quasi periodic oscillations (mHz QPOs) concurrently with the bursts and the inverse relation between the turn-over mass accretion rate and the spin of the neutron stars.
+If the reason behind the turnover is mostly due to a change in the acccretion disk, we need to revise the interpretation of two more observational facts: the presence of the mHz quasiperiodic oscillations (mHz QPOs) concurrently with the bursts and the inverse relation between the turnover mass accretion rate and the spin of the neutron stars.